Did you know that having wide feet is not the only reason you might need running shoes for wide feet?

 So much popular with men and women, the Brooks Ghost 10 is a neutral road running sneaker with wide toe box, able to deliver both comfort and performance, without sacrificing security and stylish external design.

-It’s ideal athletic footwear for sportspeople with wide feet, plantar fascia, and shin splints to cope with tempo runs, marathons, light training.
+It’s ideal athletic footwear for sportspeople with plantar fascia, and shin splints to cope with tempo runs, marathons, light training.
 Having taken all the best from its predecessor, Ghost 10 brings runners a more comfortable, secure, cushioned, and adaptive ride.

 Stretchy engineered upper accommodates to the natural shape of the foot without squeezing it and keeps your foot cool and dry in any climate, and the BioMoGo DNA midsole does its best to offer you the most responsive ride ever, dynamically adapting to your stride and keeping you on cruise control, mile after mile.